troyoram/game-project-client/README.md

 ## Deployment

-grunt deploy was used to deploy to github
+'grunt deploy' was used to deploy to github

 ## Built With